Why understanding pain leads to better recovery

 Oct 10, 2019 • 3 min read

 Pain is an evergreen topic when talking about musculoskeletal conditions.
-Although every patient sees and feels pain differently, it plays the main character in their daily life.
+Although every person sees and feels pain differently, it plays the main character in their daily life.
 But pain can be demoted to a lesser, supporting role.

 By understanding pain, what it entails, and how we should behave towards it.
 Then, recovery won’t seem as difficult and unattainable as before.